-Andrew (“Andy”) Marcus is senior counsel in the Entertainment & Sports practice group and has expanded the firm’s Miami-based Innovation and Technology practice group to Los Angeles supporting clients on the West Coast.
+Andrew (“Andy”) Marcus is of counsel in the Entertainment & Sports practice group and has expanded the firm’s Miami-based Innovation and Technology practice group to Los Angeles supporting clients on the West Coast.
 He has over 25 years of experience helping clients succeed at the intersection of social/digital media talent, branded content creation, and technology-driven advertising and distribution.
 Mr. Marcus focuses his practice on representing start-ups, emerging and established companies on business/legal affairs, production legal, and operations matters in a consistently and rapidly changing market.

 Mr. Marcus has developed deep-rooted relationships in the California, London and New York entertainment industry, collaborating with social media influencers, fashion designers and YouTube talent, VR/AR content studios, talent development/management agencies, digital/branded content studios, digital advertising/media agencies and publishers, and content/social app development and platform start-ups.
 Throughout his career, he has extensive experience working with high-profile clients such as Fox Interactive Media/MySpace, AmericanIdol.com, theAudience, Twentieth Television, BBC America, Fox TV Studios, Fox Cable Networks, Paper and AltPress Magazine, Rachel Zoe and fashion designer Christian Cowan.